the-teachingRSE-project/competencies/example_career_path.md

 Although the contract is temporary there is a good chance that it will lead to a permanent position.
 Kay completes the Software Carpentry Instructor training and teaches basic research computing, while advising fellow students of her department on better programming (DOCBB and MOD skill) She also runs a seminar in the RSE Master programme.
+She publishes a condensed version of that in JOSE[@JOSE].
 During her teaching duties, she becomes aware of a new project in her department that requires a community managing RSE and she gladly signs to focus more on her communication skills.
 After two years she takes an exciting opportunity to work in another university.